smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

       ]
     }
 ```
-#### Install Authservice with the Isito-Ingress gateway
+#### Install Authservice with the Istio-Ingress gateway
-In this setup Authservice is getting setup at the Isito-Ingress gateway level.
+In this setup Authservice is setup at the Istio-Ingress gateway level.
 Refer this link for details:

 https://github.com/istio-ecosystem/authservice/tree/master/bookinfo-example#istio-ingress-gateway-integration